AlainParadis/HEAL610/lit-review.md

 > Summary and synthesis of literature that contributes to theme two

+-   {% cite grashow_practice_nodate %}: Not sure about this one. it's a section of a book.
+I may need to go look for the book chapters if there's anything of use.
+-   {% cite fleming_successful_2018 %}: To read.
+-   {% cite ferns_engaging_2021 %}
+    -   Curriculum co-creation makes it more engaging to diverse students
+    -   Addresses many good points about resistance and obstacles to employer participation.
 -   Employers are more inclined to advance discussions and make the required commitments to supervision, evaluation, and feedback in order to ensure high-quality student outcomes if they see the possible advantages and benefits {% cite henderson_strengthening_2017 %}.
 -   Part of engaging employers as WIL participants is to prepare their staff to be educators in the workplace {% cite henderson_strengthening_2017 %}.
 -   {% cite ferns_enhancing_2016 %}: Engaging employers